-71 See Kashef v.
+79 See Kashef v.
 BNP Paribas SA, No. 18-1304-cv, 2019 WL 2195619 (2d Circuit 22 May 2019) (reversing Kashef v.
-BNP Paribas, SA, 16-CV-3228, 2018 WL 1627261, at 2 (SDNY 30 March 2018)).
-72 Tucker v.
-Chase Bank USA NA, 18-CV-3155 (KPF) (SDNY).

-advances', which include fees and high interest rates, in violation of the Truth in Lending Act (TILA).73 On 1 August 2019, the court permitted the breach of contract and TILA's clear and conspicuous disclosure claims to proceed.74 Other courts have similarly permitted federal- and state-law based contract claims to proceed against banks regarding banking, and particularly online banking, practices.75 Such cases demonstrate a growing trend of consumer claims against banks for fees and charges of which banks must be aware. iii Antitrust violation suits: civil suits brought in the wake of antitrust investigations There was a wave of private litigation borne out of regulatory investigation into financial markets, including, alleged London Interbank Offered Rate (LIBOR) fixing and FX manipulation.
+BNP Paribas, SA, 16-CV-3228, 2018 WL 1627261, at 2 (SDNY 30 March 2018)). increasingly sophisticated financial products and derivative instruments.
+Litigation usually involves allegations of various forms of fraud, misrepresentation, breach of contract or breach of fiduciary duty, and in particular, raising claims as to the suitability of the financial product.
+While such litigation often includes sophisticated parties, a proposed class action was recently filed against a large US bank based on a change in terms regarding the purchase of cryptocurrencies online using the bank's credit cards by consumers.80 The complaint alleges that the bank changed its policies without notice to treat such purchases as 'cash advances', which include fees and high interest rates, in violation of the Truth in Lending Act (TILA).81 On 1 August 2019, the court permitted the breach of contract and TILA's clear and conspicuous disclosure claims to proceed.82 Other courts have similarly permitted federal law- and state law-based contract claims to proceed against banks regarding banking, and particularly online banking, practices.83 Such cases demonstrate a growing trend of consumer claims against banks for fees and charges of which banks must be aware. iii Antitrust violation suits: civil suits brought in the wake of antitrust investigations There was a wave of private litigation borne out of regulatory investigation into financial markets, including alleged London Interbank Offered Rate (LIBOR) fixing and FX manipulation.
 While an increasing number of these cases have settled, litigation continues against the non-settling banks.
-The banks secured a recent victory in the dismissal of certain claims arising from transactions executed outside the US, but claims under the Commodity Exchange Act were allowed to proceed.76 Additionally, claims by a separate class of plaintiffs brought under the Sherman Act as well as California state antitrust laws have been permitted to proceed.77 Still, other types of antitrust claims remain unresolved, including claims brought by additional classes of indirect-purchaser plaintiffs alleging collusion in the FX market78 and classes of customers alleging that certain banks used 'last look', a trading practice using complex algorithms that allegedly cancel or delay the processing of FX orders in order to ensure the bank receives a more favourable transaction.79 In the LIBOR sphere, federal antitrust claims that had previously been dismissed by a lower court for failure to plead antitrust injury were revived in 2016, following a reversal by the Second Circuit, which held that antitrust law did not require plaintiffs to show an injury causing harm to competition in order to allege a conspiracy among market participants when the conduct alleged constitutes a per se antitrust violation, as in the context of rate-setting.80 In 2017, the Supreme Court denied a petition from the banks requesting it to review the Second Circuit opinion, so the case will proceed, focusing on whether plaintiffs are efficient enforcers of the antitrust laws - a requirement for antitrust standing.
-Earlier this year, the district court certified only a limited class of over-the-counter purchasers of LIBOR-based 73 Id., 18 CIV 3155 (Docket Entry 1, 10 April 2018).
+The banks secured a recent victory in the dismissal of certain claims arising from transactions executed outside the US, but claims under the Commodity Exchange Act were allowed to proceed.84 Additionally, claims by a separate class of plaintiffs brought under the Sherman Act as well as California state antitrust laws have been permitted to proceed.85 Still, other types of antitrust claims remain unresolved, including claims brought by additional classes of indirect-purchaser plaintiffs alleging collusion in the FX market86 and classes of customers alleging that certain banks used 'last look', a trading practice using complex algorithms that allegedly cancel or delay the processing of FX orders in order to ensure the bank receives a more favourable transaction.87 In the LIBOR sphere, federal antitrust claims that had previously been dismissed by a lower court for failure to plead antitrust injury were revived in 2016, following a reversal by the Second Circuit, which held that antitrust law did not require plaintiffs to show an injury causing harm to competition in order to allege a conspiracy among market participants when 80 See Tucker v.
+Chase Bank USA, NA, 399 F Supp 3d 105 (SDNY 2019).